tobiscr/application-connector-manager/README.md

 7. Inspect the generated module template

-The following are temporary workarounds.
+The following are temporary workarounds:

 Edit the `template.yaml` file and: